Last Updated on 02/11/2025

 Search engine optimization (SEO) has changed drastically over time.
-The days of rapidly acquiring backlinks without concern for quality, planning to cheat the system, and boosting the search ranks are over.
+The days of rapidly acquiring backlinks without concern for quality, planning to cheat the system, and artificially boosting search rankings are over.

-This limited strategy proved unsafe and harmed the core of what search engines try to offer: high-quality, helpful content that meets customers’ demands.
+This limited strategy proved unsafe and compromised the core of what search engines aim to offer: high-quality, helpful content that meets customers’ needs.

 Besides the developments in SEO techniques, one aspect has always remained in discussions and under observation: sitewide links.